null Skip to Content

 2. It is often helpful to establish an order for the panels by laying them out prior to starting the installation process.
 Look at the variation in color and texture to ensure no one section draws the eye.

 3. Since the rocks project lower than the body of the panel you will have to decide if you want to trim them to be flush with the bottom of the panel or allow them to project.
-We do not recommend rotating the panel so that the rocks project up because you will lose the shiplap joint between panels, leaving them vulnerable to water penetration.
+Do not rotate the panel so that the rocks project up because you will lose the shiplap joint between panels, leaving them vulnerable to water penetration.

 Trim Panels